mudcrab-landcruiser/mudcrab-landcruiser.github.io/index.md

 # World's First Underwater Car

-In July 2023, a team of technologists and commercial divers succesfully drove a subsea-engineered electric converted old landcruiser across Darwin Harbour, in the Northern Terriority of Australia
+In July 2023, a team of technologists and commercial divers succesfully drove a subsea-engineered electric converted old Landcruiser across Darwin Harbour, in the Northern Terriority of Australia

-A 7km crossing, 30m deep at its peak, was the longest and deepest underwater drive by any car in history.
-(That is except for the first attempt 40 years with a diesel landcruiser.)
+The 7km crossing, 30m deep at its peak, was the longest and deepest underwater drive by any car in history.
+(That is except for the first attempt 40 years earlier with a diesel landcruiser.)

 The car is called Mudcrab - it's a 1978 Toyota Landcruiser modified for the feat